 Accommodation will be in college dorms on campus at the Complutense University of Madrid.
 The residences are high-quality and similar to university dormitories in the United States.
 Students will be lodged in double rooms with private bathroom and free wifi.
 Most of the team will be residing with the students in the same residence and will be available 24 hours.
 Breakfast and dinner will be on campus.
+Lunch is in the field.
 Note that Spanish lunch times are quite different from those in other parts of the world, with late lunch (2:30 pm or later) and late dinner (9:30 pm or later) being normal.
 We will be able to cater to vegetarians and gluten and lactose intolerants, but please check for other dietary options.

 If you miss your connection or your flight is delayed, please call, text or email project director immediately.
 A local emergency cell phone number will be provided to all enrolled students.

 US citizens need a passport to travel to Spain, but they do not require a visa for entering the country for 90 days or less.
 A visa waiver is obtained upon arrival at Madrid airport.